 This low FODMAP pumpkin dip is fantastic.
 You can have it as a yummy spread on toast or serve it as a dip with carrot sticks.
 Pumpkin selection is really important as some pumpkins are high FODMAP – please see the buying tips.
 According to Monash University, a low FODMAP serving of Jap pumpkin is 60g (Source:Monash University App), this means you need to divide the dip into the recommended number of serves.

-Make your lemon juice from fresh lemon.
+Make your lemon juice and lemon zest from fresh lemon.

 Choose a mayonnaise that does not include onion or garlic powder.
 We like using Best Foods Mayonnaise (Lite or regular).

 Herbs and spices are naturally gluten free, however they can become contaminated during manufacturing processes.
 If you are highly sensitive to gluten, check the dried herbs and spices do not contain a warning for trace gluten.
 If you are just on the low FODMAP diet you do not need to worry about this.

 If you are highly sensitive to gluten, check all packaged products, processed meat (like bacon), nuts, seeds and dried fruit do not contain a warning for trace gluten.
 If you are just on the low FODMAP diet you do not need to worry about this.